awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Subnet**: While you may choose to specify a subnet, it is ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

-   1. **Auto\-assign public IP**: Specify whether to automatically assign a public IP address to the network interface\.
+   1. **Auto\-assign public IP**: Specify whether to automatically assign a public IP address to the network interface with the device index of `eth0`\.
+This setting can only be enabled for a single, new network interface\.

    1. **Security group ID**: Enter the IDs of one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) with which to associate the primary network interface \(eth0\)\.
-To launch instances into a VPC, you must specify a security group that is created for that VPC\.
+Each security group must be configured for the VPC that your Auto Scaling group will launch instances into\.
+Separate the entries with commas\.

    1. **Delete on termination**: Choose whether the network interface is deleted when the Auto Scaling group scales in and terminates the instance to which the network interface is attached\.